FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

-The source component is responsible for generating items that enter and flow through the system.
+The source is an active component that generates items that flow through the system.
 There are two modes of operation for the source.
-If the parameter `blocking` is set to True, the source generates an item and tries to send it to the connected outgoing edge.
+If the parameter `blocking` is set to True, the source generates an item and tries to send it to the connected output edge.
 If the edge is full or cannot accept the item, the source waits until space becomes available.
-If the `blocking` parameter is set to False, the source generates items and attempts to send them to the outgoing edge.
+If the `blocking` parameter is set to False, the source generates items and attempts to send them to the output edge.
 If the edge is full or cannot accept the item, the source discards the item.
 The API documentation can be found in [Source](source.md).

 **Basic attributes**

-- `state` - current state of the component
+- `state` - Current state of the component.
-- `inter_arrival_time`- time interval between two successive item generation
+- `inter_arrival_time`- Time interval between two successive item generation.
-- `flow_item_type` - this is the type of item the source should generate.
+- `flow_item_type` - This is the type of item the source should generate.
 Either "item" or "pallet".
-- `blocking` -  if True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge if full
+- `blocking` -  If True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge if full.
-- `out_edge_selection`- edge selection policy as a function to select outgoing edge
+- `out_edge_selection`- Edge selection policy as a function to select outgoing edge.

 **Behavior**

 At the start of the simulation, the source waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).

 During a simulation run, the source generates items at discrete instants of time determined by the parameter `inter_arrival_time`.
 More details on how to configure parameter `inter_arrival_time` can be found [here](configuring_parameters.md/#delay-parameters).
 After the wait it produces a flow item based on the type mentioned in `flow_item_type`.
 It can be of two type namely "item" and "pallet".
 Item represents the smallest unit of discrete items that flow in the system.
-Pallets are type which can hold multiple items inside and can be used to pack items.
+Pallets represents the type of flow item that can hold multiple items inside and it can be used to pack items.
+The source can have multiple output edges.
+It chooses an output edge from `out_edges` list based on the `out_edge_selection` parameter.
+More details on the parameter `out_edge_selection` can be found [here](configuring_parameters.md/#edge-selection).

-After generating an item, the source behaves as follows:
+After generating an item and choosing an output edge, the source behaves as follows:

 1. If `blocking` is `True`, it waits with the processed item in a "BLOCKED_STATE" for the out edge to be available and pushes the item when output edge becomes available or has space.
 2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
 If the edge is full or unavailable, the item is discarded and the count of discarded item is recorded.

-The source can be connected to multiple outgoing edges.
-More details on the parameter `out_edge_selection` can be found [here](configuring_parameters.md/#edge-selection).

-User-provided function should return or yield an edge index.
-If the function depends on any of the node attributes, user can pass `None` to this parameter at the time of node creation and later initialize the parameter with the reference to the function.
-The source then waits for an amount of time determined using the parameter `inter_arrival_time` before attempting to generate the next item.

 **States**